prinnevald/project-ideas/README.md

 * Write a telegram bot that will tell you how much money is left on your astracard.
 (EASY)
 * Write minesweeper game with Qt.
 * Write CS-like game with server and custom protocol so it would run in a restricted network
+* Continue to work on ComixDownloader (It would be nice to finish it by the end of May)